7 Things Christians Must Remember in Financial Crisis Scott Pauley

 3. Your Heavenly Father still answers prayer.
 We do not learn to pray when all is going well; we learn most about prayer when great need comes.
 Bring your situation and your fears to our all-loving and all-powerful God.
 Pray in faith and expect to see Him at work.
 “Be careful for nothing; but in every thing by prayer and supplication with thanksgiving let your requests be made known unto God.
 And the peace of God, which passeth all understanding, shall keep your hearts and minds through Christ Jesus” (Philippians 4:6-7).

 4. When times are desperate people are most open to the gospel.
 Prosperity rarely drives people to God (though it should!).
-Adversity, however, reminds people of their weakness and need.
+Adversity, however, reminds people of their weaknesses and needs.
 All around you there are hurting souls who could use some good news.
 Give them Jesus!
 Speak in faith and point others to the real hope that is found in Christ.

 5. Now is not the time to stop being a giver.
 Yes, we should be wise stewards.
 Save all that you can and avoid spending frivolously, but do not become stingy and self-centered.
 Tithe your income in faith and obedience.
 Give offerings as God blesses you.
 Help the poor as you are able.
 It is never a good time to rob God (Malachi 3:8-11).
 God will take care of those who bear fruit and feed others (Philippians 4:10-19).